Rolling Van Creative worked in partnership with Visit Idaho to create this Travel Tip.

 Endless Après Scene

 The après scene in Sun Valley is serious business.
 The options are endless and we barely scratched the surface.
 Our après kicked off with a quick ski down to the base of River Run (Warm Springs also has a similar scene).
 We unbuckled our boots, ordered a couple of cold ones and listened to the live music energizing the room.
 There’s really nothing quite like partying in your ski boots after an amazing day on the mountain.
 Next, we jetted over to Grumpy’s, an après staple in Sun Valley, for a couple of schooners and to experience the authentic local scene.
 Beer can lined walls, local chatter and a chance for a celebrity sighting made this a not-to-be-missed experience.

 We headed back to the Limelight Hotel (a great option for staying in close proximity to the mountain) to grab some happy hour drinks and freshen up before dinner.
 A short stroll from the hotel, we dined at Warfield Distillery & Brewery for some locally sourced pub fare and craft cocktails.
 Great company, smooth cocktails and a vibrant scene made for the perfect dining out experience (we also heard the rooftop patio is the spot to be when spring arrives).
 Somehow, we still had a little more in us and we hopped over to the Pioneer Saloon for one last drink.
 This Old West-themed saloon made for the perfect nightcap in our final taste of Sun Valley.

 Feature image credited to Rolling Van Creative.

 Matt and Aaron are a duo of professional videographers and photographers seeking to push the boundaries of visual storytelling.
 These Canadians have been working remotely and traveling North America in their camper van.
-Check out some of their work @therollingvan.
+Find their work online or follow them on Instagram.